DataDog/documentation/content/en/database_monitoring/architecture.md

 #### Cloud-managed

-If your setup is cloud-managed (with providers such as [AWS RDS][6] or Aurora, Google Cloud SQL, or Azure), the Agent must be installed remotely on a separate host and configured to connect to each managed instance.
+If your setup is cloud-managed (with providers such as [AWS RDS][6] or Aurora, Google Cloud SQL, or Azure), you install the Agent on a separate host and configure it to connect to each managed instance.

-Database monitoring collects system metrics such as CPU, memory, disk usage, logs, and related telemetry directly from the cloud provider using our integration.
+Database Monitoring collects system metrics such as CPU, memory, disk usage, logs, and related telemetry directly from the cloud provider using the Datadog integration with that provider.

-{{< img src="database_monitoring/dbm_architecture_cloud-hosted.png" alt="The database instance is separate from the agent host, which is separate from the Datadog backend.
-The Cloud API connects directly to the Datadog AWS integration through the internet." style="width:70%;">}}
+{{< img src="database_monitoring/dbm_architecture_cloud-hosted.png" alt="The database instance is separate from the Agent host, which is separate from the Datadog backend.
+The cloud API connects to the Datadog AWS integration through the internet." style="width:70%;">}}

-You can install the Agent on any cloud VM (for example, EC2) as long as it can connect to your database instance(s).
+You can install the Agent on any cloud VM (for example, EC2) provided it can connect to your database instances.

 If you are not running your own Kubernetes cluster, Datadog recommends using your cloud provider’s orchestration tools.
 For example, you can use [AWS ECS][7] to host the Datadog Agent, as [the Agent already exists as a Docker container][8].

-##### Kubernetes
+#### Kubernetes

-If you are running your apps on [Kubernetes][9], Datadog recommends using the [Datadog Cluster Agent with Database Monitoring][10], as this allows you to run [cluster checks][11] across your pods.
+If you are running your apps on [Kubernetes][9], use the [Datadog Cluster Agent with Database Monitoring][10], which can run [cluster checks][11] across your pods.

 {{< img src="database_monitoring/dbm_architecture_clusters.png" alt="Database instances in a cloud provider connect to nodes in a Kubernetes cluster, which then connect to the Datadog backend through the internet.
 The cloud API connects directly to the Datadog AWS integration." style="width:70%;">}}

-Using the [Cluster Agent][12] is preferred because it distributes the Database instances across a pool of agents for you.
+The [Cluster Agent][12] automatically distributes the database instances across a pool of Agents.
 This ensures that only one instance of each check runs, as opposed to each node-based Agent pod running this corresponding check.
 The Cluster Agent holds the configurations and dynamically dispatches them to node-based Agents.
 The Agents on each node connect to the Cluster Agent every 10 seconds and retrieve the configurations to run.

 If an Agent stops reporting, the Cluster Agent removes it from the active pool and dispatches the configurations to other Agents.
 This ensures one (and only one) instance always runs even as nodes are added and removed from the cluster.
-This becomes important when you have a large number of Database instances so that the Cluster Agent can spread out the cluster checks across the different nodes.
+This becomes important when you have a large number of database instances ---  the Cluster Agent spreads the cluster checks across the different nodes.

 ##### Aurora

-If you are using [Aurora][13], the Agent needs to be connected to the individual Aurora instance (not the cluster endpoint) because the Agent must connect directly to the host being monitored.
+If you are using [Aurora][13], the Agent must be connected to the individual Aurora instance (not the cluster endpoint) because the Agent must connect directly to the host being monitored.

-The Agent should not connect to the database through a proxy, load balancer, connection pooler such as `pgbouncer`, or the Aurora cluster endpoint.
-While this can be an anti-pattern for client applications, each Datadog Agent must have knowledge of the underlying hostname and should be a single host for its lifetime, even in cases of failover.
-If the Datadog Agent connects to different hosts while it is running, the values of metrics become incorrect.
-This is because the values depend on the state of the previous snapshot.
-The Agent takes snapshots at different points in time and if it takes snapshots from two different hosts, then the stats may be inaccurate.
+For monitoring Aurora databases, the Agent should not connect to the database through a proxy, load balancer, connection pooler such as `pgbouncer`, or the Aurora cluster endpoint.
+Each Datadog Agent must have knowledge of the underlying hostname and should be a single host for its lifetime, even in cases of failover.
+Otherwise, the values of metrics become incorrect.